 The 30-day yield and the 30-day compounded yield were both unchanged at 0.01 percent, Money Fund Report said Wednesday.

-The average maturity of portfolios held by money market mutual funds rose to 48 days from 47 days the prior week.
+The average maturity of portfolios held by money market mutual funds was unchanged from the prior week at 47 days.

-The online service Bankrate.com said its survey of 100 leading commercial banks, savings and loan associations and savings banks in the nation's 10 largest markets showed the annual percentage yield available on money market accounts was unchanged from the week before at 0.11 percent.
+The online service Bankrate.com said its survey of 100 leading commercial banks, savings and loan associations and savings banks in the nation's 10 largest markets showed the annual percentage yield available on money market accounts was unchanged at 0.12 percent.

 The North Palm Beach, Fla.-based unit of Bankrate Inc. said Wednesday that the annual percentage yield available on interest-bearing checking accounts remained steady at 0.05 percent.

-Bankrate.com said the annual percentage yield on six-month certificates of deposit was unchanged from a week ago at 0.15 percent.
-One-year CD yields were also flat at 0.23 percent, and the yield on two-year CDs edged up to 0.37 percent from 0.36 percent.
-The five-year yield rose to 0.81 percent from 0.80 percent.
+Bankrate.com said the annual percentage yield on six-month certificates of deposit was unchanged at 0.15 percent.
+One-year CD yields remained steady at 0.23 percent and the yield on two-year CDs was unchanged at 0.36 percent.
+The five-year yield was unchanged at 0.79 percent.